 Candlelighters also offers two opportunities during the year for bereaved families to gather for a time of remembrance and to connect with others who are walking a similar path.

-Our next remembrance event will take place in the summer of 2023.
+Our next remembrance event will take place in Winter 2023.

 Funeral Fund Assistance